SICILIAN MARKETS; use of every part of the animal

 IMG_3148

-I originally wrote this post on December 20, 2012, to share the types of Sicilian fish dishes I might cook here in Australia on Christmas Eve (or during the festive period).
-And guess what?
-The traditions and recipes are just as relevant today, so I’m bringing it back to the spotlight for another festive season!
+This post was originally written on 20 December 2012 to share the types of Sicilian fish dishes I might cook in Australia on Christmas Eve (or during the festive period).
+The traditions and recipes remain relevant today, so I am bringing this post back to the spotlight for another festive season.

-Italy is filled with centuries-old Catholic traditions of fasting and abstaining from meat on certain holy days, including Fridays, Good Friday and the Vigil of Christmas.
-Over time, this once-simple custom has evolved into the grand feast that marks the start of Christmas celebrations.
+Italy is characterised by centuries-old Catholic traditions of fasting and abstaining from meat on certain holy days, including Fridays, Good Friday and the Vigil of Christmas.
+This once-simple custom has evolved into the grand feast that marks the commencement of Christmas celebrations.

 I first encountered The Feast of the Seven Fishes through a conversation with Mary Taylor Simeti who was visiting Australia for a Food and wine Festival when we were both interviewed by Jane O’Connor for an article in the December 2010 issue of Italianicious.
 We were asked what we had on our tables on Christmas day and we both said that we generally ate lightly as we liked to celebrate on Christmas Eve.